MicroEJ/docs/VEEPortingGuide/watchdog-timer.rst

 	:scale: 80%

-The particularity of this library is that it can be either used in Java, in C inside the BSP or even both of them.
-The use of this library in the BSP in C is relevant when the user needs to monitor an item of the software system which is outside of the MicroEJ Virtual Machine.
+The particularity of this library is that it can be either used in managed code or in native code inside the BSP or even both of them.
+The use of this library in the BSP in C is relevant when the user needs to monitor an item of the software system which is not executed by the Core Engine.
 The sequence diagram below shows a standard use of the Watchdog API in Java and in C.